RobDWaller/code101/README.md

 The code is made up of two parts:

-- A selector which defines the element we want to sytle.
+- A selector which defines the element we want to style.
 - Attributes that apply our styling.

 ```css